Chess Tournament FAQ

 1. When you leave the playing area, please be aware that some rounds may start early.

-2. We will have staff watching the gym area (if the space is available) and monitoring the students return for each round.
+2. We will have staff watch the gym area (if the space is available) and monitor the students' return for each round.

-When there is an odd number of participants in a division, one person each round is assigned a “Bye”.
-It is marked as “Please Wait” on the pairing sheet.
+When there is an odd number of participants in a division, one person each round is assigned a “Bye.”
+The pairing sheet marks this as “Please Wait.”

 It should also be noted that the computer software tries to avoid assigning byes to players from the same school in the same division throughout that tournament.

-Scoring follows United States Chess Federation and the World Chess Federation (FIDE) guidelines.
+Scoring follows the United States Chess Federation and the World Chess Federation (FIDE) guidelines.

 • Win = 1 point